Xbox Game Pass: Additional partnerships

+Xbox announced a new tier of Xbox Game Pass was added to Discord Nitro.
+Titled "Starter Edition", it includes a limited library of over 50 games from the standard subscription, as well 10 hours of Xbox Cloud Gaming access each month.
+Xbox also announced perks from Discord Nitro for Xbox Game Pass subscribers, with 250 Discord Orbs each month, 1.2x extra Orbs when completing Discord Quests, and automatically applied Discord Shop discounts being included; this was announced on May 11, 2026.

 Subscribers

 In the Q3 2020 earnings call in April 2020, Microsoft reported that there were over 10 million Xbox Game Pass subscribers.
 By September 2020, it had reached 15 million subscribers, 18 million by January 2021, and over 25 million by January 2022.
+It reached 25 million subscribers by January 2022.

 According to documents related to the Activision Blizzard acquisition, Game Pass had total revenues of in the fiscal year ending January 2021, which was about 30% of Microsoft's games and services revenues, or 18% of its total Xbox business.

 In February 2024, Microsoft announced there were 34 million Game Pass subscribers.
+Documents from the legal challenges to the Microsoft-Activision merger had stated that Microsoft expected Xbox Game Pass to grow to around 77 million subscribers by 2026 with the inclusion of Activision games on the service, but analyst estimates of subscriber count in July 2026 remained around 30 million.

 Availability

 Xbox Game Pass availability by country: